Module 2: Installation

 claude --version

-If you see "command not found" or similar, go back to Step 3 and make sure you closed and reopened your Terminal.
-Still stuck?
-Check the FAQ section below for common troubleshooting tips.
+❌ Didn't work?
+If you see "command not found", go back to Step 4 and make sure you closed and reopened your Terminal.

 💪 You Just Did Something Amazing!